Liz-Conway/Project-4-Amber/README.md

     - Main Navbar with *Home*, *Client*, *Record Session*, *View Session*, *Generate Charts* and *View Charts* links on all screen sizes from Tablet in Landscape orientation upwards.
     - Links to *My Account* and *Logout* above the main navbar on all screen sizes from Tablet in Landscape orientation upwards.
     - On phones and tablets in portrait orientation all navigation links are removed from the page.
 A "hamburger" icon is provided.
 When the "hamburger" icon is clicked a navigation menu appears which covers the entire page.
 This navigation menu includes both the main navigation links and the My Account and Logout links.
 It also include a large close button.
 When the close button is clicked, the navigation menu disappears and the previous page is displayed.
 When a link on the navigation menu is clicked, the navigation menu disappears and the appropriate page is shown.
+    - A secondary breadcrumb navigation is provided for all pages except the home page.
 - Image Treatment
     - Images are compressed to reduce download times.  [tinypng.com](https://tinypng.com) was used to compress the  image files.
     - Multiple versions of the home screen splash image are used, with a smaller image used for smaller devices.
 This reduces the download times for tablets and especially mobile devices.
 This is a background image specified in CSS, so a media query is used in CSS to set the background image to the larger image when the screen size is for tablets in landscape orientation and larger.